harryxu/laravel-theme/README.md

 # Simple theme manager for Laravel 4
-# Not done yet...

-Inspired by lightgear/theme but not depend on specific asset manager.
+Inspired by [lightgear/theme](https://github.com/lightgear/theme), but not depend on specific asset manager.

 ## Install